4 min read

-Our OJSM-published study validating 3D-printed patient-specific instrumentation for knee reconstruction, clinical accuracy and workflow.
+Our OJSM-published study validating 3D-printed patient-specific instrumentation for multi-ligament knee reconstruction: the tunnel-placement problem, our CT-driven workflow, clinical accuracy, and how it anchors the Salnus planning platform.

 Background